kndzr101/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life
-Conway's gae of life written using Swing and Java
+Conway's game of life written using Swing and Java
+To build, just open IntelliJ and run